rpires71/milestone1/README.md

   </tr>
   <tr>
     <td colspan="2"><strong>Steps:</strong> Launch the homepage in all web browsers.
-1. Select each navigation link (e.g. About Me, Skills, Work Experience, etc.).
+1. Select each navigation link (e.g. About Me, Skills, Work Experience, etc.).<br>
-2. Confirm that the appropriate page or section displays without issue.
+2. Confirm that the appropriate page or section displays without issue.<br>
-3. Repeat on a tablet and smartphone.
+3. Repeat on a tablet and smartphone.<br>
-4. Test keyboard accessibility using the Tab key to cycle through the navigation.
+4. Test keyboard accessibility using the Tab key to cycle through the navigation.<br>
-5. While using the keyboard, ensure visible focus highlights are present.
+5. While using the keyboard, ensure visible focus highlights are present.<br>
 </td>
   </tr>
   <tr>
-    <td colspan="2"><strong>Expected Result:</strong> - All hyperlinks function correctly and lead users to the appropriate page/section.
+    <td colspan="2"><strong>Expected Result:</strong> - All hyperlinks function correctly and lead users to the appropriate page/section.<br>
-- Navigation remains uniform across all pages.
+- Navigation remains uniform across all pages.<br>
-- Responsive collapsible menu appears accurately when viewed on mobile and tablet formats.
+- Responsive collapsible menu appears accurately when viewed on mobile and tablet formats.<br>
-- When navigating through all menu options, keyboard users can interact and observe visible focus outlines.
+- When navigating through all menu options, keyboard users can interact and observe visible focus outlines.<br>
 </td>
   </tr>
   <tr>